canonical/spark-client-snap/docs/how-to/h-setup-k8s.md

 ## How to setup a K8s cluster for Spark

 The Charmed Spark solution runs on top of a K8s distribution.
-We recommend you to use version 1.27.
+We recommend you to use version the latest stable version, but at least version 1.26.
 There are multiple ways that a K8s cluster can be deployed.
 Here below we summarize how to setup on K8s on the distributions that we currently support:

 * MicroK8s
 * AWS EKS